geigr/ipytone/docs/scheduling.md

 ## Basic scheduling

-Basic event scheduling can be done either using `Transport` with callbacks or using context managers provided by ipytone.
+Basic event scheduling can be done either using {class}`~ipytone.transport.Transport` with callbacks or using context managers provided by ipytone.

 Let's first create an instrument